 1. Is it common to worry about children’s friends and friendships?

 Yes.
-Parents often worry about whether their children have enough friends, are happy in their friendships, are getting along well with other children and so on.
-These worries can be especially common as children become more independent and more interested in making their own friends – for example, when they start school.
+Many parents worry about whether their children have enough friends, are happy in their friendships, are getting along well with other children and so on.
+These worries are especially common as children become more independent and more interested in making their own friends – for example, when they start school.

 Supporting your school-age child’s friendships is a great way to get to know your child’s friends and might also help put your mind at ease.